 When I was choosing my first pair of bird watching binoculars many years ago, I was told to get binoculars with an objective lens size 5 times greater than the magnification.

-quality has increased greatly over the years and now you don't necessarily have to follow that rule, at least for binoculars priced $200 and up.
+However, optic quality has increased greatly over the years and now you don't necessarily have to follow that rule, at least for binoculars priced $200 and up.

 If you often use your bird watching binoculars for viewing owls and other birds in low light conditions (dense, dark woods or at dusk & dawn), then consider a bigger objectives lens.

 And keep this in mind too, a high quality 40mm lens will give you a better image overall, than a cheap 50mm lens.

 So a pair of 10x50s would have an exit pupil size of 5mm (50/10 = 5).
 8x32s would have an exit pupil size of 4mm (32/8 = 4)

-The bigger the diameter, the better youll see in dim light, up to the maximum diameter of the human pupil itself, generally between 4mm to 7mm, depending on age and available light.
+The bigger the diameter, the better you'll see in dim light, up to the maximum diameter of the human pupil itself, generally between 4mm to 7mm, depending on age and available light.

-For example, in bright light when our pupils are contracted to 2-3mm, those compact 8x21 bins (exit pupil = 2.6) are going to be difficult to use because our eyes are going to have to be centered exactly over the exit pupil to find our bird.
+For example, in bright light when our pupils are contracted to 2-3mm, those compact 8x21 binoculars (exit pupil = 2.6) are going to be difficult to use because our eyes are going to have to be centered exactly over the exit pupil to find our bird.

-For general purpose birding, choose a pair of

-bird watching binoculars with an exit pupil size of at least 4mm.
+For general purpose birding, choose a pair of binoculars with an exit pupil size of at least 4mm.

 If you do most of your birding in shaded conditions (thick forests), dim light (owling) or on boats, choose 5mm or more.

 There are two types of prism systems, porro & roof: